harrietrs/cross-gov-ai-testing-framework/framework.md

 - **AI Model / Layer Evaluation** - quality attributes like accuracy, fairness, transparency etc.

-- **Governance Activities** - risk assessments, documentation, approvals, monitoring
+- **Governance Activities** - risk assessments, documentation, approvals, monitoring.

 The framework can be adapted to AI initiatives of varying size and risk.
 It covers pre-deployment testing (e.g. validating models in controlled environments) as well as post-deployment assurance (e.g. monitoring live systems for drift or issues).

 The framework is cross-disciplinary, encompassing activities for data scientists, developers,  test engineers, policy and ethics reviewers, information testing teams, and senior decision-makers.
 It does not replace specific legal or regulatory requirements, but rather consolidates and references them so that teams can ensure compliance through testing and evaluation.